orsonteodoro/oiledmachine-overlay/docs/SUPPORT_MATRIX.md

 For C/C++ the Rust slot rules for version pinning are as follows:

-- The Rust dependency is pinned based on the same slot.
-* Supported ranges
 - LLVM 22:  Rust 1.95.0 - 9999
 - LLVM 21:  Rust 1.91.0 - 1.94.1
 - LLVM 20:  Rust 1.87.0 - 1.90.0